-Hydrogeological case study at two peri-urban slum areas in Jaipur, India, and implementation of a community-based water
+Hydrogeological case study at two peri-urban slum areas in Jaipur, India, and implementation of a community-based water management (2015-2017)

 Global Resilience Partnership(GRP) convened by The Rockefeller Foundation, USAID and Sida